edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 | NewCoreDataBinaryReading(profileName string, deviceName string, resourceName string, mediaType string) | This factory function returns a `CoreData` instance configured to push a `Binary` reading.
 The `CoreData` instance returned  is used to access core data functions. |
 | NewCoreDataObjectReading(profileName string, deviceName string, resourceName string)                   | This factory function returns a `CoreData` instance configured to push an `Object` reading.
 The `CoreData` instance returned is used to access core data functions. |

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the `NewCoreData` factory function has been replaced with the `NewCoreDataSimpleReading` and `NewCoreDataBinaryReading` functions

-!!! edgey "EdgeX 2.1"
-    The `NewCoreDataObejctReading`factory method is new for EdgeX 2.1

 ## Event

 This enables the ability to wrap data into an Event/Reading

-!!! edgey "EdgeX 2.3"
-    The `EventWrapper` and its pipeline function `WrapIntoEvent` are new for EdgeX 2.3

 | Factory Method                                                                                             | Description                                                                                                                                                                  |
 |------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|